Using UnCSS and grunt-uncss with WordPress

 11. rees_will I’ve been meaning to do this for ages but time never allows.
 It’ll include the homepage if it’s a static page, but not if its just a wordpress default one.
 I’ll try my best to get this done soon, if you don’t get to it first!

-12. rees_will avatar
+12. rees_will Avatar

 rees_will